Epidermoid and pilar cysts (sebaceous cysts)

 The contents of both types of cyst are made up of soggy keratin, comprising the substance that hairs and the top layer of skin are made from.
 It resembles an oily toothpaste or soggy cheese.

-The lining (sac) of the cysts are made from different substances.
+The lining (sac) of the cysts is made from different substances.

 The lining of an epidermoid cyst forms from cells that normally occur on the top layer of the skin (the epidermis).
 The lining of a pilar cyst is made up of cells similar to those found in the bottom of hair follicles.